 2- Creating a multicast

 In order to create a multicast stream on LiveScale, go to the Channels tab and click on “Create channel”.
 You can define the channel details (input stream characteristics), like enabling 360°, as well as the endpoint platforms.
 These endpoints are those that you previously connected on SocialCast tab (see Adding endpoints / SocialCasts).
 Once done, click on the Start button.
-It takes some processing time before the channel gets created.
+It takes less than 2 minutes before the channel gets created.

 Once it’s ready you will receive all the ingest details, stream key, and link to the LiveScale Player for the stream to embed in your website/mobile app.

 Configuring Orah 4i output stream

 Copy and paste the requisite details into Orah 4i Broadcast presets.
 Once done, you are ready to start a multicast!
-In the above example, we were streaming to LiveScale platform and YouTube simultaneously.
+In the above example, we were streaming to a website (through the LiveScale Player) and YouTube simultaneously.